Introduction to Scripts

 The PROMPT Command

-In most cases scripts will need to use variables.
+In most cases scripts will use variables.

 Any variable that already exists before the script is called can be used by the script, but it is an important feature that you can enter values of variables while the script gets executed.